 ivory pegs at least by the 1840's.
 For decades after, Martin

 produced most of their guitars with slotted headstocks with machines,

 but offered solid headstocks "with pegs" as an option.

 The earliest solid headstocks were angular and wide, with small holes to

 By the 1860's, the slotted headstock with "Jerome" machines was

 standard, with solid headstocks with pegs available on special order.

 The earliest necks with slotted headstocks were ebonized, or painted

-black, and had "ice cream" style heels.
+black, with "ice cream" style heels.

 In the 1840's, three piece necks of cedar were introduced on Spanish